savedra1/clipse/README.md

 The above command creates a `nohup` process of `clipse --listen-shell`, which if called on its own will start a listener in your current terminal session instead.

 ### Hyprland
-Add the following lines to your Hyprland config to acheive the optimal TUI behaviour:
+Add the following lines to your Hyprland config to achieve the optimal TUI behaviour:
 ```shell
 exec-once = clipse -listen # run listener on startup
 windowrulev2 = float,class:(floating) # ensure you have defined a floating window class